Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 A database view helps limit data access to specific users.
 You may not want a subset of sensitive data can be queryable by all users

+108. Does a View contain data?

+A view does not contain any data of its own, but is like a window through which data from other tables can be viewed and changed.

+The answer depends on the type of view.
+In case of normal view, the answer is NO it only contains query based on a base table but in case of materialized view, YES it does contain data and for the updated data in the base table, it needs to be refreshed.